 Description: A dive site stretching for about 2.5km long.
 There are ledges at 10m, 20m, and 30m running parallel to the shore, and the shallow ledges are very suitable for trainees.
 As one moves out into deeper water, the area is covered with great boulders with excellent colour and fish life.
 Currents are 1.5 knots at full flow.

 Description: This is a dive site for the quiet (windless) day or a wind from the north, which is rare during the summer months.
 The drop-off, close to shore, is sudden and dramatic.
 Dive on the rising tide as this gives greater comfort to the diver.

 Blue Pool (Aran Island)

-Description: Dive site on the exposed side of island, under steep cliffs, the spot known as Synge’s chair is directly above the dive site, this was Synge’s favourite place for
+Description: Dive site on the exposed side of the island, under steep cliffs, the spot is known as Synge’s chair is directly above the dive site, this was Synge’s favourite place for

 meditation.
 Very colourful drop-offs and wonderful colour, depths to 40 m.
 As with all dive sites facing the open Atlantic, diving can only be safely undertaken in good weather conditions.

 Finnis Reef (Aran Island)